-My name is Professor Phillip John Usher.
+My name is Professor Ludovic Cortade.
 I’m the current Director of Undergraduate Studies and I’d like to tell you a bit about the Department of French.

 NYU’s Department of French is one of the biggest and most highly respected in the country.
 We offer a wide range of undergraduate courses in all levels of French language, as well as in the literature, film, culture, and thought traditions of France and the Francophone world.
 The department is full of passionate and engaged instructors, many of whom are internationally known scholars and authors.

 Whether you don’t (yet) speak a word of French or you’re already fluent, whether you want to take French to meet NYU’s language requirement or you’ve already decided to minor or major in French, whether you’re interested in French sonnets, New Wave film, the literature and politics of the French-speaking Caribbean, French philosophy, or something else, you will feel immediately “chez toi” in the department!

 There are many reasons to minor or major in French.
 Learning to think in a new language makes the world a bigger, more complex place!
 Thoughts and ideas “fit together” differently, opening up spaces for creativity, excitement, and innovation.
 But why French in particular?
 Historically and geographically, the French-speaking world is huge.
 The world currently contains more than 200 million French-speakers spread out over all five continents.
 And not only was French the main international lingua franca in times past, it is still one of the official languages of institutions like the United Nations.
 According to a recent study by the investment bank Natixis, discussed in Forbes magazine, French is moreover destined to become the most-spoken language in the world by 2050, ahead of both English and Mandarin!